mittcoats/chorus-video-app/README.md

 The transcipt object is shaped like this:
 ```
-"snippet": 'the words they spoke',"speaker": 'This is the name of the speaker'
+"snippet": 'the words they spoke',
+"speaker": 'This is the name of the speaker'
 "time": 'Time in call when utterance happened.'
 ```